Developing locally

 Before jumping into setup, let's dissect a PostHog.

-The app itself is made up of 4 components that run simultaneously:
+The app itself is made up of 4 main components that run simultaneously:

 • Celery worker (handles execution of background tasks)